ChrisWhealy/DistributedSystemNotes/Lecture 22.md

 | ![jeans](./img/emoji_jeans.png) | A pair of jeans
 | ![Torch](./img/emoji_torch.png) | A torch

-Then the set of subsets will contain the following eight members:
+Then the inclusion set (the set of subsets) will contain the following eight members:

 ![Set of Subsets](./img/L22%20Set%20of%20Subsets.png)

-Our relation here is set inclusion as described by the *"less than or equals"* operator `≤`.
+Our relation here is the *"less than or equals"* operator `≤`.
 Using this operator, certain members of our set of subsets can be compared as follows:

 ![Comparable Subsets 1](./img/L22%20Comparable%20Subsets.png)